-Dedicated Devices for mobile app testing and development are allotted for a specific user or user group that can access the devices maintained and kept online on cloud.
-The device management aspect of dedicated devices on cloud is awesome: the device is online and available 24/7 – and it’s taken care by someone else.
-Also, dedicated devices on premises provide plenty of benefits as all devices can be centralized and mobile devops practices can make sure device is available for its users all the time.
+Dedicated Devices for mobile app testing and development are allotted for a specific user or user group that can access the devices maintained and kept online in the cloud.
+The device management aspect of dedicated devices in the cloud is awesome: the device is online and available 24/7 – and it’s taken care by someone else.
+Also, dedicated devices on premises provide plenty of benefits as all devices can be centralized and mobile DevOps practices can make sure device is available for its users all the time.

 The fundamental difference of ‘dedicated devices’ and ‘dedicated mobile devices’ is that mobile devices contain more intelligence and they are typically regular mobile phones, tablets or wearables used by end-users.
 The old term of ‘dedicated devices’ has typically meant generic devices dedicated for one or few jobs: tape drives, printers or plotters.

 The real value from Dedicated Mobile Devices come from the accessibility, maintenance, and easiness to adopt and use.
 Here are a few examples of how users see Dedicated Devices differently and what they should know about when using those and managing devices.

 All Bitbar solution deployment options provide its customers to host dedicated devices that are available and visible to only a group of users.
 This allows creating a device pool used only for continuous integration runs that need to be timely executed.

 Below is explained how to set up using dedicated devices and what Dedicated Devices mean for different user groups.

 Users – Developers, Testers, QA, Anyone with Device Access

 Bitbar Testing users are typically developers, testers, QA folks and basically anyone who needs to either run test automation scripts on real devices in the cloud or do manual testing with remote devices.

 Users typically start with dashboard view.
 They see their projects on the left-hand side and can manage (create/remove/adjust) as they wish.